 Variations in the maximum bed thickness were correlated with changes in the sediment diameter at the base of each hillslope transect (figures of bed thickness effect on grain size, and on channel steepness).
 The analyses revealed that as the maximum bed thickness increased, there were discernible effects on the D10, D50, and D90 of sediments present within the alluvium at the base of each hillslope transect, as well as the average sediment diameter.
 Conversely, the average bed thickness along a hillslope transect did not appear to significantly influence the diameter of sediment in the channel reaches below.
 These findings illuminate the intricate interplay between bedrock properties, sediment dynamics, and channel morphology, underscoring the importance of considering maximum bed thickness as a key factor in understanding the complex processes governing landscape evolution.

+Isn't D84 coarser than D10?

 Both maximum bed thickness and the average bed thickness along hillslope transects had a significant impact on the average dimensions of boulders, including their axis length (a, b, and c) and overall volume (figure of max and average bed thickness vs boulder volume and dimensions).
 The boulders were measured in the field and were the largest boulder in each reach.
 It's noteworthy that the relationship between average bed thickness and boulder dimensions, particularly axis length and volume, demonstrated a stronger correlation with boulder geometry than the maximum bed thickness.
 This finding underscores the importance of average bed thickness as a prominent factor in determining the dimensions of the large boulders within Last Chance canyon.